laravel-liberu/enso/README.md

 ### Support services (*new*)

-While developing Enso, we constantly received private inquiries from devs and teams asking us about paid support.
+While developing Liberu, we constantly received private inquiries from devs and teams asking us about paid support.
 Some of these requests even lead to fruitful collaborations, so we finally decided to launch such an option.

-If you're looking for premium support when building applications with Enso we can help you with that.
+If you're looking for premium support when building applications with Liberu we can help you with that.
 Our support packages start at 480 Eur / month with 8 hours included.
 With premium support you will get:

 - a private repo on our self hosted gitlab instance where you can host your project
 - priority in addressing your issues
-- help with understanding the Enso environment
+- help with understanding the Liberu environment
-- getting you to be proficient when developing on Enso
+- getting you to be proficient when developing on Liberu
 - mentoring
 - code reviews
 - general advice & support on Laravel & Vue
-- assistance on Enso version upgrades
+- assistance on Liberu version upgrades
 - up to 4 hours / month of remote desktop sessions and call conferences with your team
 - direct communication via Slack during our office hours